XiplusChenyu/Object-Location-DQN/README.md

 $ ssh-keygen -t rsa -C "<your email for this key>"
 ```
 after this you need to input three command:
-- where to store the key file: <the key path>
+- where to store the key file: "the key path"
 - set and comfirm password
 3. How to get your ssh key
 - cd to the location where you store the key